Suggester/Documentation/topics/support-guidelines.md

 • Stay polite and respectful at all times\
 • Provide a detailed description of your issue\
 • Remain patient and don't abuse pings, opening a ticket already notifies us\
+• Avoid using the reply feature on the latest message in chat\
 • Only open a ticket if you need help with Suggester

 ![Attitude Example](../images/support-guidelines.png)